ufal/UMR/doc/coreference.md

 This annotation style is used for capturing coreference of relative pronouns and arguments of participles.
 According to the theory underlying UMR, relative clauses and participles primarily serve as event concept modifiers.
-In such cases, an inversed numbered or general participant role (`:Stimulus-of` in the following example) is used to modify the parent concept:
+In such cases, an inversed numbered or general participant role (`:stimulus-of` in the following example) is used to modify the parent concept:

 ```
 I bought the sweater that you saw.